james-yu2005/PDF_Summarizer/README.md

 - **Text Embedding Storage**: Utilized **Supabase VectorDB** to store and retrieve text embeddings for efficient question answering.
 - **Conversational Memory**: Integrated conversation history storage in **Supabase** to enhance context in responses.
-- **Question Answering**: Combined retrieval and generation techniques to answer questions based on both sample text and prior conversation.
+- **Question Answering**: Combined retrieval and generation techniques to answer questions based on both sample text and previous conversation